Abba-ops/huddle-landing-page/README.md

 ## Introduction
 Huddle's website code repository contains the source code for the web application.

-I developed this project willing learning about react and styled components.
+I developed this project while learning about react and styled components.

 Setup
 - run ```npm i && npm start``` to start the development server.